 [Regulation 20A inserted in Gazette 7 Jul 2000 p.
 3679.]

 20B.
-Report on results of specified monitoring programme
+Approved monitoring equipment, duty to report results of to CEO

 (1) A person who is required by a works approval or a licence to carry out a specified monitoring programme with approved monitoring equipment must report to the Chief Executive Officer on the matters referred to in subregulation (2) —